 Fresh salads, juicy fruits and homegrown vegetables can all be yours; it will just take a little TLC to have your very own produce at home.
 You really can see something grow from seed to being part of your dinner.

-The internet has a wealth of free knowledge for you to use sites such as the BBC, and RHS have great tips to get you going and more in-depth details on how to grow specific types of vegetables but take a look below to get started with growing. http://www.verticalveg.org.uk/ is a fantastic website for smaller spaces to help get you growing.
+The internet has a wealth of free knowledge for you to use sites such as the BBC, and RHS have great tips to get you going and more in-depth details on how to grow specific types of vegetables but take a look below to get started with growing.
+Also take a look over at www.verticalveg.org.uk; a fantastic website for smaller spaces which can help to get you growing.

 - Big or small space, it is best to start small with your initial crop.